roneyrogerio/42_get_next_line/README.md

 I did this function during my studies at 42.
 This function uses only read (unistd.h) and malloc (stdlib.h).
 It must receive a file descriptor generated with open (from fcntl.h) and a pointer of pointer where the function will put the found line.
 When called will get line by line one at a time.

-This is not my first version, the first is in [v1.0](https://github.com/roneyrogerio/get_next_line/tree/v1.0).
+This get_next_line.c is not my first version, the first is in [v1.0](https://github.com/roneyrogerio/get_next_line/tree/v1.0).
 In comparison with the old one it solves some issues, for example with this it is possible to not read a file until the end and still not have a memory leak, besides other improvements.

 You can run a test with command:
 ```bash